LimelightVision/LimelightDocs/docs/tuning.rst

 ----------

 After thresholding, Limelight applies a .... to generate a list of contours.
-After that, each contour is wrapped in a bounding rectangle, and those rectangles are passed through a series of filters to determine the "best" rectangle.
-If multiple rectangle pass through all filters, Limelight chooses the largest rectangle.
+After that, each contour is wrapped in a bounding rectangle, or "convex hull".
+Hulls are passed through a series of filters to determine the "best" hull.
+If multiple hulls pass through all filters, Limelight chooses the largest hulls.

 Target Area
 ---------